sourcegraph/handbook/content/engineering/search/iteration_log.md

   - 2021-03-18: Keegan :: dx work with Erik to move from go-bindata to go embed. [#19256](https://github.com/sourcegraph/sourcegraph/pull/19256) and [19276](https://github.com/sourcegraph/sourcegraph/pull/19276)
   - 2021-03-18: Camden :: Fixed alignment issue on firefox for docs anchors. [#19238](https://github.com/sourcegraph/sourcegraph/pull/19238)
   - 2021-03-19: Camden :: Generate railroad diagrams in replacement of the monstrous handwritten tables. [#19289](https://github.com/sourcegraph/sourcegraph/pull/19289)
+  - 2021-03-19: Stefan :: Moved logging from `evaluateLeaf` to the top and refactored parts of it along the way. [#19278](https://github.com/sourcegraph/sourcegraph/pull/19278)
+  - 2021-03-19: Stefan :: Fixed a bug in zoekt that led us to report always a shard count of 1 for every repo. [#19265](https://github.com/sourcegraph/sourcegraph/pull/19265)

 ## 2021-02-22 to 2021-03-05